alexfioto/reddit-classification/README.md

-# Machine Learning and Artificial Intelligence Subreddit Classification
+# Subreddit Classification

 ![](./assets/reddit-2.jpg)

 ## Introduction
-Utilizing PushShift's api to scrape Reddit post data, this project aims to classify posts as [Machine Learning](https://www.reddit.com/r/MachineLearning/) and [Artificial Intelligence](https://www.reddit.com/r/ArtificialInteligence/) using data from the respective subreddits.
+Utilizing PushShift's api to scrape Reddit post data, this project aims to classify posts as either from [Machine Learning](https://www.reddit.com/r/MachineLearning/) or from [Artificial Intelligence](https://www.reddit.com/r/ArtificialInteligence/) using data from the respective subreddits.

 I utilize the following python libaries: